wandnz/streamevmon/README.md

 It should be enough to simply open the folder with IntelliJ, make sure that SBT changes are imported and scalafmt is downloaded, and click the Build button.
-The default entrypoint is StreamConsumer, which requires a running and accessible instance of InfluxDB (and PostgreSQL if RichMeasurements are used).
+The default entrypoint is the UnifiedEntrypoint, which requires a running and accessible instance of InfluxDB (and PostgreSQL if RichMeasurements are used).
-The locations of these databases when the program is run in IntelliJ can be configured using conf/streamevmon.properties.
+The locations of these databases can be configured using `conf/streamevmon.properties`.

 To run automated tests, right-click on the test/scala/nz.net.wand.streamevmon/ folder and select "Run ScalaTests in 'streamevmon'".
 You should have the ability